huynguy-db/arcion-docs/content/docs/sources/source-setup/Db2/Db2_i_AS400.md

 ### Configure Replicant

 You need to configure your Source Db2 connection configuration file for Replicant.
-If you store your connection credentials in AWS Secrets Manager, you can tell Replicant to retrieve them.
-For more information, see [Retrieve credentials from AWS Secrets Manager]({{< ref "docs/security/secrets-manager" >}}).
+You can store your connection credentials in a secrets management service and tell Replicant to retrieve the credentials.
+For more information, see [Secrets management]({{< ref "docs/security/secrets-management" >}}).

 Otherwise, you can put your credentials like usernames and passwords in plain form like the sample below: